Unheard Voices has two purposes:

 Meet the Editor:

-Marishka is the senior video journalist and director of multimedia production company Humbledinger Limited which she runs with filmmaker Joe Bream.
+Marishka is the senior video journalist and director of multimedia production company Humbledinger Limited which she runs with her husband, filmmaker Joe Bream.
 Together they also run the Sheffield Unchained website, which tells the stories of independents in Sheffield.

 Marishka also writes for and makes films for the Guardian and Guardian Northerner.